Blue Denim: Differences between stage and film versions

 The play and the film had different endings, and the word abortion in the play was not used in the screenplay.

 In the original stage version, Janet does have her fetus aborted, and she and Arthur talk it over later as they settle their feelings for each other.
 When the play was adapted for Hollywood, however, strict production codes forbade anything but the condemnation of abortion, so the storyline was changed.
 Arthur and Janet instead get married and stay with Janet's aunt in another city until the baby is born.

 Music

 The film score for Blue Denim was composed and conducted by Bernard Herrmann.
 It has been described by Film Score Monthly as a "Baby Vertigo type of score, reminiscent of Herrmann's anguished romantic writing for Hitchcock".
 The score was released on CD in November 2001.

 Release

-20th Century Fox promoted Blue Denim was a theatrical trailer prefaced and narrated by Joan Crawford, who commented on the importance of the film's themes.
+20th Century Fox promoted Blue Denim using a theatrical trailer prefaced and narrated by Joan Crawford, who commented on the importance of the film's themes.

 The film was released on July 30, 1959, by 20th Century Fox at the Victoria Theatre in New York City.